tagomobile/api/README.md

 You can sign up for TAGO account by following link: [http://tagomobile.com/signup](http://tagomobile.com/pricing)

-You can pass API via query arguments:
+All API requests require authentication.
+You can pass API key via query arguments:

 `GET /barcodes?apiKey=apiKey`